LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce a zero-shot video synthesis approach for animated characters that leverages pre-trained motion and T2I diffusion models. \item We propose the \emph{Spatial Latent Alignment} and \emph{Pixel-Wise Guidance} modules that boost temporal consistency between frames based on cross-frame dense correspondences that we compute. \item Our approach outperforms existing zero-shot approaches in terms of the \emph{Human Mean Squared Error} metric that we introduce and in terms of user preference. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce a zero-shot approach for generating videos of animated characters. \item We employ Motion Diffusion Models to generate continuous motion guidance based solely on text. \item We propose the \emph{Spatial Latent Alignment} and \emph{Pixel-Wise Guidance} modules that boost temporal consistency. \item Our approach outperforms existing zero-shot approaches in terms of the \emph{Human Mean Squared Error} metric that we introduce and in terms of user preference. \end{itemize}